marccanby/linguiphyr/paper/paper.md

 Such cognate judgements are critically important to the results of phylogenetic estimation.
 A haphazard or automated data representation will not yield meaningful trees; hence, it is important to have well-trained linguists judge relevant material and select characters that actually represent potentially shared innovations.
-An abundance of literature discusses good methodology for doing this [@ringe2002indo; @tutorialNicholsWarnow].
+An abundance of phylogenetics literature discusses good methodology for doing this
+[@ringe2002indo; @tutorialNicholsWarnow, @heggarty2021cognacy]; classical historical linguistics references are also helpful [@ringeska, @campbell2013historical].
+Further, our coding scheme is applicable to phonological, morphological, and structural/typological characters, which are abundant in phylogenetic datasets.

+Each character may be declared “standard”, “irreversible”, or “custom”.
+Standard characters permit any change of state (e.g. from 0 to 1 or from 1 to 2) with uniform cost.
+This is generally appropriate for lexical characters where the states represent cognate classes.
+Irreversible characters are binary characters that may transition from 0 to 1 but not from 1 to 0.
+This is appropriate in the case of phonological mergers, which are generally considered irreverisble.
+Finally, custom characters allow the user to declare which state transitions are allowed, and what the cost should be for each permitted transition.
+The exact way to specify this is described in the "Data Upload" page of the app.

 Our data format also supports *polymorphic* character states: these are instances where a language exhibits more than one state for a character.
 In the context of lexical data, this would mean that a language manifests two cognate classes for the same semantic slot.